Differences Between Raspberry Pi 3 vs Arduino

-- The Pi 3 board supports remote updates to Pi and also sharing images of operating system between multiple computer machines like booting process can be directly done by using a USB-attached hard drive or pen drive and also by supporting booting from a network-attached file system.
+- The Pi 3 board supports remote updates to Pi and also sharing images of the operating system between multiple computer machines like the booting process can be directly done by using a USB-attached hard drive or pen drive and also by supporting booting from a network-attached file system.

-Arduino is an open-source and prototype platform which is based on software and hardware.
+Arduino is an open-source and prototype platform that is based on software and hardware.
 It is easy to use.
 Arduino is the overall microcontroller motherboard and it has ready-made software called Arduino IDE (Integrated Development Environment), this software is used to write and upload the computer program code to the physical board.

-Some of the features of Arduino are as listed below:
+Some of the features of Arduino areas listed below:

 - Microcontroller motherboard in Arduino is capable to read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.